maheshbelavadi/vaccine_checker_under45/README.md

     python vaccine_checker.py
     ```

+If you plan to improve this script, feel free to create a PR (few wishlist: parameterize all values, avoid repeated calls)
 ##### And if you like this script, do give a star to this repo (on the top right corner on this page)